srikumarks/steller/README.md

 - `sh.anim(param, duration, v1, v2, function (t1) { return t2; })` will use the
   given interpolation function (domain  = `[0,1]`, range = `[0,1]`) to generate
   parameter value s between `v1` and `v2`.
-- `sh.rate(r)` a model that changes the rate of passage of pseudo time through the track in which it occurs to the given `r`. `r = 1` means that the virtual time is itself in seconds.
+- `sh.rate(r)` changes the rate of passage of pseudo time through the track in which it occurs to the given `r`. `r = 1` means that the virtual time is itself in seconds.
+- `sh.choice(models)` makes a model that will randomly behave like one of the models in the given array every time it is invoked.
+This is a simple use of `dynamic`.